Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Measuring gains and losses

 We now study the distribution of gains and losses among users.
-We expect to observe the common pyramidal pattern of Ponzi schemes, where only a few users earn money, while the vast majority of users lose their investment.
-This kind of observation requires to study the pattern of gains and losses individually for each contract.
-To save space, we restrict our analysis to a small sample of contracts.
+We expect to observe the common pyramidal pattern of Ponzi schemes, where only a few users make profit from their investment, while the vast majority loses money.

-\Cref{fig:gains-losses} shows the gains and losses of users.
-On the $x$-axis we have a point for each user involved in the scheme; the $y$-axis represents the gains (solid blue line) and losses (dashed red line), measured in \USD and sorted in ascending order.
-In some diagrams we prune the left part of the curves, to highlight the characteristic behaviour of Ponzi schemes shown in their tail.
-In all diagrams, the left part shows a majority of users whose gains and losses are close to zero.
-For instance, the curves in the diagram for \code{EthereumPyramid} show that $\sim 300$ users have neither gained nor lost almost anything; the solid line shows, in particular, shows that one user has gained more than $1000 \USD$ (we suspect it to be the contract owner); the dashed line shows that $8$ users have lost up to $\sim 600 \USD$.

-We can observe that all the diagrams in~\Cref{fig:gains-losses} share a similar pattern: as the payoff increases, the number of users who gain that payoff decreases; in any case, the users who lose money are more than those who gain.
+We start our analysis by considering two contracts: \code{Doubler2} (a chain-shaped scheme) and \code{Etheramid1} (a tree-shaped scheme).

+\Cref{fig:gain} shows the gain in ether for each user who entered the scheme \code{Doubler2}.
+A negative amount indicates a loss.
+The graph shows that the vast majority of users has a balance close to zero, while just a few of them have a substantial gain, with a peak of $486 \ether$.
+The integral of the graph is close to zero, \ie the contract has redistributed almost all the money it has received.

+We now analyse the \emph{gain ratio}, \ie the ratio between received ether versus invested ether.
+According to advertisement, which promises to double the investment, each user should have a ratio of exactly $2$.
+Instead, \Cref{fig:ratio} shows that, out of a total of $210$ users, $142$ never received any money back (the ones with label 0); $23$ have a gain ratio between $0$ and $1$ (meaning that they barely were able to regain what they had invested); $44$ have a ratio between $1$ and $2$, and only one has a very high ratio ($486$).

+\Cref{fig:best-users} (left) shows the users with the highest gains.
+The user who earned $486 \ether$ has invested only $1 \ether$.
+Subsequent users have a gain ratio strictly less than $2$: this means that to have such an high gain, they had to invest a lot of ether.
+Since \code{Doubler2} is a chain-shaped scheme which doubles the investment, from \Cref{fig:best-users} we infer that the gaining users have invested more than once, and sometimes the contract has not given the promised ether back.

+\Cref{fig:gain} shows the gain of each user in \code{Etheramid1}.
+As before, the majority of users lost their money.
+Only a few users gained a little (up to $5 \ether$), and exactly one had an high income of $30 \ether$. \Cref{fig:ratio} shows a behaviour similar to that of \code{Doubler2}.
+From~\Cref{fig:best-users} we see that two users have a peculiar gain ratio: one received $7ETH$ upfront an investment of $1ETH$, and another one (probably, the initiator of the scheme) received $30.6ETH$ without investing money.